techidaily/site-win11-tips/source/_posts/enhance-wi-fi-connection-speed-in-windows-11-with-these-tips.md

 ![Turn off metered connection](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/metered-connection-1.jpg)

- If you’ve gone over the limit, you might have to upgrade to a better ISP plan or[control how much data you use in Windows](https://www.makeuseof.com/how-to-control-how-much-data-you-are-using-in-windows-10/) .
+ If you’ve gone over the limit, you might have to upgrade to a better ISP plan or [control how much data you use in Windows](https://www.makeuseof.com/how-to-control-how-much-data-you-are-using-in-windows-10/) .
 But if you’re nowhere near close to the cap, it means the problem is limited to your computer.

 ## 3\.
 Reconnect to the Network

  Sometimes, reconnecting your computer is enough to fix the limited access issue.
 Open the Action Center and disconnect from the Wi-Fi network.
 Wait a few moments and reconnect to the network.

- Similarly, you could[enable and disable Airplane mode on Windows 11](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) as it disables all wireless functions on your computer.
+ Similarly, you could [enable and disable Airplane mode on Windows 11](https://www.makeuseof.com/how-to-turn-airplane-mode-on-or-off-windows-11/) as it disables all wireless functions on your computer.

 ## 4\.
 Restart Your Router

  If every device connected to the same network has limited access, you should restart the router.
 However, simply turning it off and on might not be enough.
-To get the best results you should[use the correct way to restart a router](https://www.makeuseof.com/reboot-router-correct-way/) .
+To get the best results you should [use the correct way to restart a router](https://www.makeuseof.com/reboot-router-correct-way/) .

 ## 5\.
 Run the Network Troubleshooter